open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 while especially dangerous tasks might require a greater gift.
 Creatures rarely accept tasks that seem suicidal.

-After the creature completes the task, or when the agreed-­‐‑upon duration of service expires, the creature returns to its home plane after reporting back to you, if appropriate to the task and if possible.
+After the creature completes the task, or when the agreed-­upon duration of service expires, the creature returns to its home plane after reporting back to you, if appropriate to the task and if possible.